vennadevops/Phase-2/kubernetes/deployment-example-1.md

 ![image](https://user-images.githubusercontent.com/24622526/44389075-67db7080-a519-11e8-94ad-bb30c9132faf.png)

-* Run the below commands: the Deployment updated the Pods by creating a new ReplicaSet and scaling it up to 3 replicas, as well as scaling down the old ReplicaSet to 0 replicas.
+* Run the below **commands**: the Deployment updated the Pods by creating a new ReplicaSet and scaling it up to 3 replicas, as well as scaling down the old ReplicaSet to 0 replicas.

 	* kubectl get deploy
 	* kubectl get rs